Dynamical Similarity in Multisymplectic Field Theory: Field Theory Classification

 \section{Field Theory Classification}

-In order to better understand the geometric insight offered by our symmetry reduction procedure, it is instructive to consider the different multisymplectic bundle structures that arise within a variety of physically interesting field theories.
-Since the vast majority of such models are gauge theories \cite{taylor2001gauge,o2000gauge}, we shall attempt to construct a broad system of classification, based upon the gauge group, and thence deduce important features common to each type.
-Our discussion will closely follow that presented in \cite{gotay2004momentum} and \cite{gotay2004momentummapsclassicalrelativistic}; the notation employed throughout remains consistent with that developed over the course of sections (\ref{Subsec:LagrangianFieldTheory}) and (\ref{Subsec:HamiltonianFieldTheory}).\\

-In general, we shall consider two principal classes of theory, whose distinction is determined by the relationship between the gauge group $G\subset \textrm{Aut}(E)$, and the spacetime diffeomorphism group $\textrm{Diff}(M)$.
-Given a diffeomorphism $f:M\rightarrow M$, we say that an automorphism $\Phi:E\rightarrow E$ \textit{covers} $f$ if $\pi\circ \Phi = f\circ \pi$.
-Intuitively, the automorphism can be considered to `lift' the diffeomorphism from the spacetime manifold to the configuration space, in a manner which is consistent with the action of $f$ on $M$ \cite{munoz2025lifting}.\\

-A theory is described as being \textit{parameterised} if all (or a suitably large subset of) spacetime diffeomorphisms are covered by the transformations in $G$.
-Physically, this means that the theory is invariant under arbitrary coordinate reparameterisations; this is the case of General Relativity, for example, in which the entirety of $\textrm{Diff}(M)$ is covered by $G$.\\

-A \textit{background theory}, by contrast, refers to any system in which the gauge group is a subset of those automorphisms which cover only the identity on $M$.
-A Yang-Mills theory defined on a flat background spacetime, for instance, has as its gauge group a set of transformations which are completely internal, and thus unrelated to spacetime diffeomorphisms.\\
+The vast majority of physically interesting models are gauge theories \cite{taylor2001gauge,o2000gauge}; at present, our formalism is suited only to the reduction of regular theories.
+However, in anticipation of a need to have at our disposal a system of classification, based upon the gauge group, we shall briefly discuss the various bundle structures that arise in different kinds of theory.
+Our presentation follows closely that of \cite{gotay1998momentum} and \cite{gotay2004momentum}.\\

-All theories we shall consider throughout will possess a metric; however, the precise status of this metric within the particular field theory of interest will affect the underlying multisymplectic bundle structure.
-In the simplest of cases, the metric is a fixed object, so that it neither evolves dynamically, nor may it assume different values.
-Whenever we consider theories defined on a flat static background, the metric is fixed, and will most often be the Minkowski metric $\eta_{\mu\nu}$.\\
+All theories we shall consider will possess a metric; however, the precise status of this metric within the theory of interest will affect the underlying multisymplectic structure.
+In the simplest of cases, the metric is a fixed object, so that it neither evolves dynamically, nor does it assume different values.
+This occurs most often when considering theories on a flat static background, so that $g_{\mu\nu}=\eta_{\mu\nu}$.
+Another possibility is that the metric enters the theory parametrically; in this case, we may choose to prescribe a particular background, as the context befits, but once chosen, it is fixed.
+For this reason, the components of the metric are included as additional variables, while the corresponding velocities are not.
+In practice, when a theory possesses a metric of this type, we modify the configuration space and jet bundle as follows